PDF/A - the ISO standard for long-term archiving

 • Re-use content: PDF/A Conformance Level A makes it easier to re-use content.
 Such files are very easy to convert to other formats.

 • Legally binding documents: PDF/A is an excellent option for digitally signed documents.
-PDF/A documents can always be digitally signed using the very latest technology.
+PDF/A documents can always be digitally signed using the latest technology.

 • The multi-part PDF/A standard offers great flexibility to users.